-Pension Credit is a benefit for people who have reached State Pension age and have a low income.
-To get Pension Credit, you or your partner if you have one, must have reached State Pension age.
-Your partner means your husband, wife or civil partner (if you live with them), or someone else you live with as if you were married.
+Pension Credit is a benefit for people who have reached a certain age and have a low income.
+To get Pension Credit, you and your partner, if you have one, must both have reached State Pension age.
+Your partner means:

 - Guarantee Credit

 Guarantee Credit increases your weekly income if it is below a certain amount.
 You may get extra payments if you:

 - are a carer